creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-16-cotracker.md

 * $$Q_t^i \in \mathbb{R}^d$$ are appearance features of the **_tracks_**

-* They are time dependent to accomodate changes in the track appearance
+* They are time dependent to accommodate changes in the track appearance

 * They are initialized by sampling image features $$\phi(I_t)$$ at the starting locations